PelleLille/hsl-docs/functions.rst

 FFI
 ---

-The FFI (Foreign Function Interface) lets to work with shared libraries following C interface calling conventions, by loading them into the HSL language as callable functions.
-The FFI interface has its own types (C types) and its own memory.
-It's very easy to crash the system if not properly using the API's.
+The foreign function interface (FFI) enables loading of shared libraries following C interface calling conventions.
+The FFI interface has its own types (C types) and memory.
+It's very easy to crash the Halon script engine if not used properly.

 .. class:: FFI

-  This class allows you to load a DLL/SO (shared object) library into HSL using the Foreign Function Interface.
+  This class allows you to load a shared object/library.

   .. function:: FFI.constructor(path)